MiguelCarrallo/tfg-k8s/README.md

-# Kubernetes Enterprise Environment – TFG Project
+# Kubernetes Enterprise Environment – Final Degree Project

 This repository contains the implementation of a Kubernetes-based enterprise environment developed as part of a Final Degree Project.